 This will help us to advise you on your properties potential value, give you tips on what you can do to will enhance its current value, and what we recommend as a marketing strategy to sell your home fast and for top dollar.

-Real estate agents aren’t paid by the hour!
+Real estate agents are not paid by the hour!
 They’re paid a percentage of the purchase price in a successful real estate transaction.

 Sellers pay Realtor commissions, also known as Realtor Compensation, Listing Fee, or Brokerage Fee.

 Almost always, one agent represents the Seller and another represents the Buyer.
 The commission is typically split between them.

 In the US, real estate commissions are commonly 6% of the transaction, usually 3% to the Seller’s brokerage (listing) and 3% to the Buyer’s brokerage once split.

 No government or industry body sets commission rates.
 Legally, commission rates are negotiable.
 However, remember that agents only earn their commission on successful sales.
 Consider the results you expect as you evaluate the value you should put on the commission they earn.